Language Scientific’s Dutch Translation Services

 Language Scientific provides high quality Dutch translation services, supplying technical, medical and scientific translation, localization and interpreting into and out of Dutch.
 We are a US-based language services company serving over 1,500 global corporations.
 Our specialization, focus, industry-leading quality management standards and customer-centered attitude have earned us the trust of many of the world’s best technology, engineering, biomedical and pharmaceutical companies.

 Our approach to translation quality management is founded on the principle that engineering documents should be translated by professional translators who are also engineers, and medical documents need to be translated by linguists trained in the medical sciences.
-We use a combination of advanced people, certified processes and applied technologies to deliver you a better translations experience.
+We use a combination of advanced people, unique processes and applied technologies to deliver you a better translations experience.
 We deliver reliable, high quality translations with confirmed turnaround times at competitive prices.

 Language Scientific has two divisions—Technical and Engineering Localization and Translation Services Division and Medical and Pharmaceutical Localization and Translation Services Division.
 Both groups provide a full range of Dutch language services to support your strategic global communication goals, including: